Connectors are integrations between Hull and external data sources such as:

 The exact setup varies between types of Connectors.

-When a connector is paused it will also DROP any incoming records which won’t be stored nor processed by our platform.
-The incoming traffic will be only ingested again when the connector is resumed.
-Most of synchronization connectors allow you to perform full fetch of objects from the 3rd party service which depending on the connector can backfill information about Users and Account but some of User Events may not be replayable that way.
+When a connector is inactive it will also DROP any incoming records which won’t be stored nor processed by our platform.
+The incoming traffic will be only ingested again when the connector is active.
+Most of the synchronization connectors allow you to perform full fetch of objects from the 3rd party service which, depending on the connector, can backfill information about Users and Account, but some of the User Events may not be replayable that way at all.

-IMPORTANT: there are certain incoming records which may not be recoverable even if “fetch all” operation is available on certain connectors
+IMPORTANT: there are certain incoming records which may not be recoverable even if “fetch all” operation is available on some connectors

 Since Connector settings are crucial for your dataflow configuration, each change can have an important impact.
 For this reason, each change of the connector settings is stored as a new revision.
 Those revisions are visible on the overview of the connector.
 You can easily see the number of the revision, name of the person who did the change, the time of the change, and if you click it you will see which settings changes, the previous and new value.